borodun/multimaster/demo/011_creating_mm_from_scratch_with_referee/README.md

 # Info
-Deploy multimaster cluster from scratch
+Deploy multimaster cluster from scratch with referee

 Logs are in _mm/node*/logfile_